A Local's Guide to The Best Places to Eat in Oahu Hawaii

 Matsumoto Shave Ice is an ionic shave ice shop serving the North Shore since 1951!
 It’s not the best you’ll ever have, but to me (and many others, including celebrities!) it’s always been something you just do when you go to the North Shore.
 It’s the most popular and touristy Oahu places to eat shave ice.

 GIOVANNI’S SHRIMP TRUCK

 66-472 Kam Hwy

-Extremely famous shrimp plates and garlic hot dogs!
+Giovanni’s Shrimp Truck is home to extremely famous shrimp plates and garlic hot dogs and is one of the most sought after places to eat in Oahu Hawaii!
 There is always a huge line no matter what time you go.
 To be totally honest I have actually never tried it due to the long queue, but I’ve heard only good things so I felt obligated to include it.